MSPCA-Angell Headquarters

 Some breeds of animals have a more challenging time adjusting to extreme heat than others.
 Persian cats and Pugs, which have flat faces, are more susceptible to heatstroke because they can’t pant as effectively as other breeds.
 It is best to keep these breeds in air-conditioned rooms as much as possible, especially if they are elderly, overweight, or have heart or lung conditions.

 Always have fresh, clean water on hand.
-A hot or humid day can quickly result in dehydration.
-Pets can suffer urinary, kidney, and gastrointestinal issues if their hydration is not maintained correctly.
+A hot or humid day can quickly result in dehydration, and pets can suffer urinary, kidney, and gastrointestinal issues if their hydration is not maintained correctly.

 A pet who is dehydrated may have the following symptoms: